A/F Sensor: Air Fuel Ratio Sensor

 An A/F sensor provides:

 - A wider range of air-fuel ratios (10:1 to 20:1).

 - A more accurate means of monitoring oxygen content.

 - Changing both voltage and amperage for more precise fuel trim.

 The A/F sensor offers a full range of fuel ratios as rich as 10:1 to as lean as 20:1.
 They also run at 1200° F instead of 750° F. They have a planar zirconia element with an ion pump, a resistor, and a heater to quickly reach operating temperature and maintain this temperature while idling or in heavy traffic.

 A rich signal is a negative current with a voltage below 3.3 V. A lean signal is a positive current with a voltage above 3.3 volts.
 If there is no change in current and voltage is at 3.3 V, it is at stoichiometry (14.7:1).
 These sensors are more complex with a larger plug with six and seven wires.
 Therefore, a scan tool is typically necessary when diagnosing this sensor.

 A faulty air-fuel ratio sensor can result in a drop in fuel mileage.
-The engine management system is making fuel decisions based on this input whenever in closed-loop.
-On a conventional system, the ECM idly waits for a standard oxygen sensor to come back into range.
-A newer engine management system with an A/F sensor can monitor the complete range of ratios offering lower emissions and better engine performance.
+The engine management system makes fuel decisions based on this input whenever in closed loop.
+In a conventional system, the ECM waits for a standard oxygen sensor to return to range.
+A newer engine management system with an A/F sensor can monitor the complete range of ratios, offering lower emissions and better engine performance.